Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

 ## Introduction

 This package provides the latest version of the [AlphaIndiaGroup](https://www.alpha-india.net) (AIG) AI traffic models for **MSFS 2024** in a single, easy-to-use download.
 It reduces the need to use the clunky and time-consuming installer from AIG, for a fast and simple setup.

-Backwards compatibility to MSFS 2020 is not tested and no support will be given.
+This pack is designed for use for VATSIM and not for the offline traffic features (more infomation below) Backwards compatibility to MSFS 2020 is not tested and no support will be given.

 ## Installation Instructions